RizalHB/playgame/README.md

 A full-stack digital game marketplace built with Next.js, React, TypeScript, Drizzle ORM, and Turso/libSQL.

-PlayGame provides a complete marketplace workflow where users can discover games, manage their wallet, purchase games, and access purchased games through their library.
+PlayGame provides a complete marketplace experience where users can discover games, manage their wallet, purchase games, and access purchased games through their library.
 Developers can manage games and track revenue, while administrators manage the platform and monitor platform revenue.

 🌐 Live Demo